endeavouros-team/PKGBUILDS/eos-bash-shared/man/eos-pkginfo/eos-pkginfo.md

 Show usage and/or developer information about an EndeavourOS/Arch/AUR package.<br>Package can be identified by its name, included program, or file path.

+Note: EndeavourOS specific manual pages exist at the EndeavourOS pages (currently at github), and are shown from there.<br>
+Other manual pages are shown from their respective site.

-Supports bash completion for file names.
-Note that for AUR packages completion is not supported.
+Supports bash completion for
+- package names
+- full paths

+but not e.g. commands without full path.

+Note that, for performance reasons, completion of the AUR packages is supported with a different command name, `eos-pkginfo-aur` (which can be a made symlink to `eos-pkginfo`, see the **Tips** below).

 ## Synopsis
 ```